Haunted New Orleans Hotels

 The Hotel Monteleone holds four generations worth of history.
 There is one tale this family knows well: stories of ghosts wandering the halls.
 Over the years, Monteleone guests have reported ghostly visions of former employees still tending to their duties and children playing in the halls.

-Visit the 14th floor of the Hotel where there's a chance to spot the ghost of the mischievous young boy, rumored to be named Maurice.
-His parents, Josephine and Jacques Begere, were at the famous French Opera House on Bourbon Street, when a carriage accident left the father dead.
-Maurice’s mother died of a broken heart shortly after.
-It’s said Maurice’s ghost still roams the halls searching for his deceased parents.
+Visit the 14th floor of the hotel, where there's a chance to spot the ghost of a mischievous young boy rumored to be named Maurice, who died of fever while his parents, Josephine and Jacques Begere, were at the famous French Opera House on Bourbon Street.
+Later, a carriage accident left his father dead, and his mother died of a broken heart shortly after.
+You might be able to hear his child-like laughter or watch him play, as it’s said that Maurice’s ghost still roams the halls searching for his deceased parents.

 Dauphine Orleans Hotel